 - Assistance (other than wages or salary) received under the foster grandparent program;

-- Certain cash payments a person receives from a governmental or nongovernmental medical or social service agency to pay for medical or social services;
+- Certain cash payments a client receives from a governmental or nongovernmental medical or social service agency to pay for medical or social services;

 - Interest earned on excluded burial funds and any appreciation in the value of an excluded burial arrangement that are left to accumulate and become part of the separately identified burial funds set aside;

 - Tax exempt payments received by Alaska natives under the Alaska Native Settlement Act established by P.L.
 100-241;

 - Compensation provided to volunteers in ACTION programs under the Domestic Volunteer Service Act of 1973 established by P.L.
 93-113;

 - Payments made from the Agent Orange Settlement Fund or any other funds to settle Agent Orange liability claims established by P.L.
 101-201;

 - Payments made under section six of the Radiation Exposure Compensation Act established by P.L.
 101-426;

 - Payments made under the Energy Employees Occupational Illness Compensation Program Act of 2000, (EEOICPA) Pub.
 L. 106-398;